Day 26: Terminated

 - The Soldier Ring, which gives you our old friend Combo Boost.
 If you’ve forgotten: that’s the ability that makes your combo stronger as you land more hits.
 I’m sorry if you confused it with some other “Combo” ability, but I understand, because Square Enix attached the “Combo” prefix to about seven different abilities across KHI, II and Days.

 Synthesized Rings, meanwhile, require you to have specific ingredients.
 They do not appear on the Moogle’s list, however, until you have at least one such ingredient in your possession, and on top of that, there are a few Rings are reserved for the post-game.
 So when on earth should I start listing the various rings?
-Once you start being able to synthesize Gears, those are neatly divided (you’ll see how when we get there), but are Rings?
-I didn’t initially think so, but after good long look at the synth list, I realized that yes, they are!
+Once you start being able to synthesize Gears, you’ll see that they’re neatly divided into tiers (you’ll see how when we get there), but do Rings do the same?
+I didn’t initially think so, but after good long look at the synth list, I realized that yes, they do!

 You see, Rings are typically made up of a number of parts: a base metal and some magical stones.
 Makes a lot more sense than synthesis we’ve done in the past, doesn’t it?
 I’m sure you can all think of an RPG where you somehow made a ring with a leaf and three orc tongues.
 What I noticed was that the base metals are actually roughly divided by Roxas’s rank: at Novice, Roxas has a handful of Irons and will begin to find more as an enemy drop.
 By the time you reach the next promotion, a thorough player should have a handful of Bronze, just in time for the enemies to start dropping those.
 As a result, I can just talk about the next category of Rings during promotion, which should be fairly neat and tidy.